ntrezowan/the-plain/_posts/2016-12-28-digging-into-nslookup.md

           74.125.196.139
 ```

-6. We can specify a port for a DNS query;
+6. To specify a port for a DNS query;
 ```
 PS > nslookup -port 67 google.com
 Server:  cdns01.comcast.net